madetech/platform/src/Oro/Bundle/GridBundle/Resources/doc/reference/backend/datagrid-managers.md

 Datagrid Managers provides inner interface for developer to work with grid.
 They receive dependencies through setter methods, store configuration and build datagrid entity.

 There are two types of Datagrid Manager - regular and flexible.
-Regular Datagrid Manager works with regular Doctrine entities and flat arrays as source data, Flexible Datagrid Manager works with Flexible Entities which provides by OroFlexibleEntityBundle.
+Regular Datagrid Manager works with regular Doctrine entities and flat arrays as source data, Flexible Datagrid Manager works with Flexible Entities which provides by PimFlexibleEntityBundle.

 #### Class Description